godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_features.rst

 Notice that you can always reference a signal name with the ``nameof`` keyword (applied on the delegate itself).

-It is possible to bind values when establishing a connection by passing an object array.
+It is possible to bind values when establishing a connection by passing a Godot array.

 .. code-block:: csharp